cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/ProgressIndicators.md

 - The correct progress indicator value must be spoken to VoiceOver.
 - When a progress spinner is displayed its label text must be spoken to VoiceOver.

-Create progress indicators with visible `ProgressView(\"Label\")` label text which then becomes the accessibility label for VoiceOver.
+Create progress indicators with visible `ProgressView("Label")` label text which then becomes the accessibility label for VoiceOver.

 Notes: